Provisional Irish Republican Army arms importation: Libya

 It is also estimated that the Libyan government gave the IRA the equivalent of £2 million along with the 1980s shipments.
 However, in 1992, Libya admitted to British officials that it gave the IRA over $12.5 million in cash (the equivalent of roughly $40 million in 2021).

 On 1 November 1987, during transit to Ireland, one-third of the total Libyan arms consignment being carried aboard the MV Eksund was intercepted by the French Customs coast guard while the ship was in the Bay of Biscay, along with five crew members, among them Gabriel Cleary.
 The vessel was found to contain 120 tonnes of weapons, including HMGs, 36 RPGs, 1000 detonators, 20 SAMs, Semtex, 82mm mortars, 106mm cannons and 1,000,000 rounds of ammunition.
 Also, reportedly 24000 lb of tank shells were found, which could be adapted into explosive devices.
 Despite the seizure of the Eksund arms, the IRA was by then equipped with a quantity and quality of weaponry and explosives never available to it at any other phase of its history.
 Furthermore, according to Brendan O'Brien there was actually an 'over-supply', especially regarding the 600 AK-47s still in the hands of the IRA by 1992.

 The Garda Síochána (the police service of Ireland) uncovered numerous arms destined for the IRA in 1988.
 These included several hundred AK-47s, Russian DSHK HMGs, FN MAG machine guns and Semtex.

 By 1996, Jane's Intelligence Review reported that "it is believed that the bulk of the material presently in IRA arsenals was shipped from Libya in the mid-1980s with the aid of a skipper, Adrian Hopkins, hired for the purpose by the IRA."

 Compensation claims

-On 31 October 2009, a cross-party delegation of Northern Irish politicians travelled to the Libyan capital Tripoli for the first face to face meeting with Libyan government ministers to discuss compensation claims for victims of IRA violence.
-Sinn Féin president Gerry Adams criticized this move, saying that there must be “no hierarchy of victims”.
-He pointed out the same should go out to the victims injured and families of those killed by British security forces themselves and acting in collusion with loyalist paramilitaries.
+On 31 October 2009, a Democratic Unionist Party delegation of Northern Irish politicians travelled to the Libyan capital Tripoli for the first face to face meeting with Libyan government ministers to discuss compensation claims for victims of IRA violence.
+Sinn Féin president Gerry Adams criticized this move, saying if those Libya harmed should be given compensation, then so too should those injured by the UDA and the UVF supported by the British government.
+In The Guardian, Adams stated:I support compensation for all victims.
+But this has to include the victims of British state violence and collusion.

+No one should be surprised by the hypocritical stance of successive British governments on this issue.
+The role of the British state in killing citizens in Ireland in recent times is well-documented.
+Apart from killings by state forces, British intelligence agencies also armed unionist paramilitaries, including Ulster Resistance, which was established by the DUP, and provided the information which led to countless deaths.He pointed out the same should go out to the victims injured and families of those killed by British security forces themselves and acting in collusion with loyalist paramilitaries.